 Aurora Reefers - runs twice daily to serve packing houses in Aurora.

 Dam Train – runs from Damascus Junction to Valley Springs and return.
-It handles all sand and gravel cars as well as supplies and equipment for the Friant Dam project.
+It handles all traffic for the Friant Dam project.

-#s 2 and 1 – a local passenger run from Cojones to Valley Springs and return.
+#s 2 and 1 – the daily local passenger trains between Cojones and Valley Springs.

 Layout photos coming soon!